Waterways, Alberta: History

-Waterways was an important, transfer point for pitchblende ore during WWII.
+Waterways was an important, transfer point for pitchblende ore during the Second World War.
 The ore was mined at Eldorado Mine, then shipped by barges to Waterways, where it was transferred to rail cars for shipping onwards to Port Hope, Ontario.
-The whole operation was all a top secret uranium source for the Manhattan Project.
+The whole operation was all a top-secret uranium source for the Manhattan Project.
 An unwanted legacy was nuclear contamination of soils around Waterways, which were much later cleaned up.

 In 1964, shipping from Waterways to the Mackenzie River region ceased after Hay River, on Great Slave Lake in the Northwest Territories, became the northern terminus of the rail grid.
 Local shipping from Waterways continued, however, and the rail line to Waterways eventually became part of the Northern Alberta Railway, the Canadian National Railway, and then the Athabasca Northern Railway, and finally back to the CNR.

 During the 2016 Fort McMurray Wildfire, Waterways was critically damaged.
 According to fire damage reports on May 4, 90% of homes in Waterways had already been lost to the wildfire.